Project 1: Radiology Clinic in Arkansas – Contract Renewal Optimization

 Results:

-Project 2: Illinois Foundry – Regulatory Reclassification & Waste Cost Reduction
+Project 2: Foundry in Illinois – Regulatory Reclassification & Waste Cost Reduction

 Challenge: